fwmechanic/file-collection-searcher/README.md

 frameworks_ (in fact I prefer to avoid them at all costs: I don't want more code, more bugs, more inexplicable/magical behavior (which may change in the next framework release (i.e. `apt-get upgrade`))).
-Using the Perl 5 CGI module is about as far as I'm willing to go in this direction.
+Using the Perl 5 CGI module (which has, between Ubuntu 14.04 and 18.04, been banished from Perl5's stdlib) is about as far as I'm willing to go in this direction.

 As noted above, the earlier (client) versions of this software were written in Lua, then Perl 5 (which I've used, off and on, for decades), and with a